-Over the prior nine months, we initiated multiple convenings of the RISE Community to learn how best to invest at the intersection of racial justice and climate change.
+Over the prior nine months, we initiated multiple convenings of the Adasina Community [formerly RISE (Return on Investment and Social Equity)] to learn how best to invest at the intersection of racial justice and climate change.
 We lifted up the voices of leaders in progressive movements for racial and climate justice and found a compelling connection between the two – the devastating impact of the industrial agriculture system on the planet, particularly in communities of color across the globe.
-Therefore, in alignment with movements at the forefront of racial and climate justice, RISE will divest from the most troubling areas of the industrial agriculture industry.
+Therefore, in alignment with movements at the forefront of racial and climate justice, Adasina will divest from the most troubling areas of the industrial agriculture industry.

 Industrial agriculture is strongly linked to climate change: